 In the end, when we let each other go after the hug, I felt abandoned.
-As if my wife had enjoyed herself with the gardener and I had found it out through her; as if she had grinned when she told me; as if it was neither about sex, nor about feelings, only about a message that had to penetrate to reach me.
+As if my wife had enjoyed herself with the gardener and I had found it out through her; as if she had grinned when she told me; as if it was neither about sex nor about feelings, only about a message that had to penetrate to reach me.
 That was ridiculous.
-She never belonged with me.
+She never belonged to me.
 We’ve never been together.
 They were glances and ulterior motives, implications and ideas.
 It never was.

-I felt hate for her, for all of a sudden, she promised to rob me of all the things she could give me.
+I felt hate for her…for all of a sudden, she promised to rob me of all the things she could give me.
 She had gone from the “maybe” of my life, back to the “maybe not”.
 She had packed her things, told me that she liked the gardener better, but we’re not married…so what was the exact reason, I should have, for being angry?
 Nevertheless, it was me, although in this situation I was rather in the role of the gardener creeping in and stealing women.
 If I was honest with myself, which I wasn’t at that moment because she was sitting in front of me, I saw myself walking home through the dark streets as the hero who would rescue the girl from the arms of the villain and show her how real love felt.
 It almost spurred me on.
 The boundaries were set.
 The room for maneuvering was ahead.
 I knew how to move and how not to move.

 Maybe, I wanted her because I was scared.
 In the end, the man without a woman is just an empty shell.
 One of many.
 He can’t see himself through his eyes.
 For this, he needs a creature with elongated eyelashes and a smug smile.
 That keeps most men going up, the thought that she could run after you tomorrow if that little bit missing just comes along the journey.
 Besides, and so as not to despair of waiting, one takes the women one gets.
 I always felt trapped with them.
 But not with her.